-Understanding what the term inc. means can help you choose the right entity when starting your business.
+Understanding what the term Inc. means can help you choose the right entity when starting your business.

 What Does Incorporated Mean in Business?

 Before you begin your small business, it’s important that you decide what kind of legal structure it’s going to have.
 What type of legal structure you have depends upon the actual business you have, how many investors there are, and how tax issues, as well as liability issues, are dealt with best.
-In the beginning you can structure your business however which way you want so that it function in the best possible manner.
+In the beginning, you can structure your business however which way you want so that it functions in the best possible manner.

 If your business becomes a corporation, there are a lot benefits that happen as a result.
 The best one, however, is that the business will then become separate from you, the owner, which means you will essentially have a legal shield should things go awry in the future (more on this below).
 If and when your business does become incorporated, it will most likely have one of the following after its title: